 Clerk’s Office Warns Voters About United States Postal Service Mailer Containing Misleading Information

 Voters may have already received a pre-election mailer from the United States Postal Service (USPS) that went out to every household in America.
 Unfortunately, the postcard contains incorrect election information for Colorado.
 The mailer incorrectly asks that voters request a mail ballot 15 days before the election and return their ballots by mail at least seven days before the election.

-In Colorado, County Clerks will automatically mail a ballot to every eligible registered voter starting on October 8, 2021—voters do not need to contact their Clerk’s office.
-If returning by mail, voters should deposit their voted ballot in the mail stream no later than eight days before the election, or October 25, contrary to what the USPS mailer suggests.
+In Colorado, County Clerks will automatically mail a ballot to every eligible registered voter starting on October 17, 2022—voters do not need to contact their Clerk’s office.
+If returning by mail, voters should deposit their voted ballot in the mail stream no later than eight days before the election, or November 1, contrary to what the USPS mailer suggests.

 The Lincoln County Clerk and Recorder’s Office has enjoyed a positive working relationship with postal service officials, dedicated staff members who process the mail, and the route carriers that deliver those ballots to our voters’ doorsteps.

 Voters are encouraged to verify the accuracy of their voter registration at www.GoVoteColorado.gov.
 If a voter has concerns that their mailed ballot won’t reach the Clerk’s office by 7:00 p.m. on Election Night, they can always deposit it in one of our two secure, 24-hour drop boxes starting on October 17, 2022.
 Drop-boxes are located at 100 Civic Center Drive (the east side of Limon Town Hall), Limon, and at 103 3rd Avenue (in front of the Lincoln County Courthouse) in Hugo.
 Voters should call (719) 743-2444 with questions or concerns.